TeamNut/MapEditor-with-CotEngine/README.md

 This is a MapEditor made with CotEngine.
 It can make 2D roll playing games` maps and output to a file that included map information with .xml exterior.
 ***
 ## Updated
-* Fixed mechanism about camera move
-* Re-design inner mechanism about key input
-* Now you can ready more tiles safety at the bottom item view to place blocks
+* Now you can place new tiles
+* Updated compatibility between MapEditor and CotEngine_v1.1
 ***

 ## Caution